 SME Credit Guarantee Scheme

-The revised SME Credit Guarantee Scheme 2017 has been launched by the Government in July 2018 and has replaced the previous 2012 scheme.
-The scheme aims to assist viable SMEs, which under normal lending criteria are unable to borrow from their bank, in accessing credit.
-The scheme operates by providing a 80% guarantee (previously 75%) to participating finance providers (currently AIB, Bank of Ireland and Ulster Bank) on qualifying loans to SMEs.
+The SME Credit Guarantee Scheme aims to assist viable SMEs, which under normal lending criteria are unable to borrow from their bank, in accessing credit.
+The scheme operates by providing an 80% guarantee (previously 75%) to participating finance providers (currently AIB, Bank of Ireland and Ulster Bank) on qualifying facilities to SMEs.

 The scheme has been designed to address three barriers to lending:

 - Inadequate collateral

 - Novel business market, sector or technology which is perceived by finance providers as higher risk under current credit risk evaluation practices

 - Need for refinancing caused by the exit of an SMEs lender from the Irish market

 The Scheme is operated on behalf of the Department by the Strategic Banking Corporation of Ireland (SBCI) and is available from the participating banks.
 If you are an SME and are encountering one of the 3 barriers set out above, you can approach one of the 3 participating banks and ask for a loan under the scheme.